 Birthday Party Games

-What could be a more perfect party theme for a Potterhead, other than a Harry Potter-themed party?
-Speaking of which, it can’t be fulfilled without some games.
-What we’ll show below are made for large groups of people, can either be played in groups and are typical for a birthday mood!
+You’re throwing a Harry Potter-themed party?
+One thing’s for sure, it can’t be fulfilled without some birthday games.
+What we’ll show below are made for large groups of people, can be played in teams, and are typical for a birthday mood!

 If you’ve ever heard of Heads Up, you’re gonna have it all easy.
-The Hedbanz set includes 72 picture cards, which should be placed on your forehead.
+The Hedbanz set includes 72 picture cards, which should be placed on your forehead, one at a time.
 Next, without seeing what’s in the picture, you have to ask your friends questions about your card.
-Be careful since the questions shouldn’t be direct – you can’t ask them about your name or similar questions.
-You solve the puzzle by combining all these answers and coming to a final: Who Am I?
+Be careful since the questions shouldn’t be direct – you can’t ask them about your (character’s) name or similar questions.
+You solve the puzzle by combining all the answers and coming to a final: Who Am I?

 2. Outdoor Harry Potter Quidditch